SADS Awareness Week

 - Learn more about SADS – Sudden Arrhythmic Death Syndrome which can strike without any warning in seemingly fit and healthy children and young adults.
 "Arrhythmic" means that the heart goes into an abnormal rhythm (beat) which can result in either a faint, or a full cardiac arrest (heart stopping and death).

-- To find out more about how your sports club and group can become a member of the growing 'Heart Safe' sports community across the city and county – go to Joe's Mini HeartStart for Sports Clubs training programme.
+- to find out more about how your sports club and group can become a member of the growing 'Heart Safe' sports community across the city and county – go to Joe's Mini HeartStart for Sports Clubs training programme and the Trust's impact pages which is packed with key information about free advice/consultancy on how to acquire a defibrillator (AED) & advice on how to secure funding support via grants .

 - To learn how to operate a public access defibrillator – contact JHMT for help with this